crazzfeng/sendcloud-docs/docs/Integrations/s-wallet.md

   <Card title="Monthly Settlement" icon="calendar-check">
     **1st of Each Month**

-    Automatic processing and settlement of all previous month's charges in Hong Kong timezone.
+    Automatic processing and settlement of all previous month's charges in **Hong Kong timezone**.
   </Card>

   <Card title="Billing Email" icon="envelope">
     **5th of Each Month**

-    Detailed billing email delivered to your inbox in Hong Kong timezone for consistent billing cycles.
+    Detailed billing email delivered to your inbox in **Hong Kong timezone** for consistent billing cycles.
   </Card>
 </Cards>